Tiwai Point Aluminium Smelter: Financial results

-The smelter production is in tonnes of saleable metal, the aluminium price is the average London Metal Exchange 3 month in US$/tonne, the Nett Profit/Loss is after tax and NZ$.
+The smelter production is in tonnes of saleable metal, the aluminium price is the average London Metal Exchange 3 month in US$/tonne, the Net Profit/Loss is after tax and NZ$.
 The employee count includes contract employees and the full-time equivalent of part-time employees.
 Comalco-CHH Aluminium employees are not included from 1990; 425 were employed in 1993.